-Following an assessment of the resource and technological capabilities of the ICAC Secretariat in 2015, upgrading of the computer equipment and software was undertaken.
-During the year, as part of the efforts to improve the function/operations of the Secretariat including the email communication system, a new email domain was created for the ICAC.
-The new email domain and accounts for the Secretariat will facilitate more efficient communication with the ICAC Board, member bodies, affiliates, associates and other stakeholders.
+Following an assessment of the resource and technological capabilities of the and Company Secretary.
+These requirements ICAC Secretariat in 2015, upgrading of the were met during 2016. computer equipment and software was undertaken.
+During the year, as part of the SUSTAINABILITY efforts to improve the function/operations of the Secretariat including the email The ICAC, through its Finance Sub-committee, communication system, a new email domain continues to explore opportunities and was created for the ICAC.
+The new email projects to secure funding to support the longdomain and accounts for the Secretariat will term sustainability of the ICAC and to support facilitate more efficient communication with the implementation of the programmes and the ICAC Board, member bodies, affiliates, strategic objectives of the Institute. associates and other stakeholders.

-Web-based email accounts for the ICAC President, Vice-President, Treasurer and Secretary were also created as part of the improvements.
-On March 18, the ICAC Executive Officers were formally advised of the personalized email addresses to facilitate personalised and more efficient communication on ICAC matters.
-These new email accounts are:

-- ICAC President president@icacorg.com

-- ICAC Vice-President vicepresident@ icacorg.com

-- ICAC Treasurer treasurer@icacorg.com
+The ICAC Education and Joint Seminars Web-based email accounts for the ICAC Committee also continues to explore revenue President, Vice-President, Treasurer and generating opportunities utilising the ICAC's Secretary were also created as part of the website such as webinars and online training. improvements.
+On March 18, the ICAC In this regard, a meeting was held with the Executive Officers were formally advised website service provider during the year to of the personalized email addresses to discuss the maintenance of the ICAC website facilitate personalised and more efficient and appropriate measures to improve communication on ICAC matters.
+These new its functionality and capabilities.
+Work to email accounts are: upgrade the website's Content Management System (CMS) was completed in May 2016. • ICAC President - president@icacorg.com We are grateful to the Chair of the ICAC ICT Committee, Shawn Mahler, who has provided ICAC Vice-President - vicepresident@ consultation and support on matters relation icacorg.com • ICAC Treasurer - treasurer@icacorg.com to the ICAC website.

-- ICAC Secretary secretary@icacorg.com
+- ICAC Secretary secretary@icacora.com